riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/style.md

 **Rationale:** consistency.
 Reading order is important for new contributors.
-Grouping by crate allows to spot unwanted dependencies easier.
+Grouping by crate allows spotting unwanted dependencies easier.

 ## Import Style